-You will not need to comply with the 48-hour requirement if you:
+You will not need to comply with the 24-hour or 7 day testing requirement if you:

 - are required to quarantine or isolate.

-A list of COVID clinics is available on the HealthyWA website.
+A list of COVID clinics is available on the HealthyWA website (external link).

 While you are here

-- keeping a record of people you have had direct contact with (name, contact number, and the date, time and location of your direct contact).
+- must keep a record of people you have had direct contact with (name, contact number, and the date, time and location of your direct contact).

 A transport, freight and logistics driver, except from a very low risk jurisdiction, must not enter businesses or public indoor spaces unless: